his-s/Stop-Watch-Andera-/README.md

-# Animation Chalange Stop Watch Application
+# Animation Challenge Stopwatch Application
 A new Flutter project.

 ## Getting Started